awpala/my-omscs-notes/cs-6290/04-branches.md

 ***Explanation***:

-Because the 2-bit counter is the cheapest predictor which can cover the most branches, it is sensible to use it ot predict most of the branches.
+Because the 2-bit counter is the cheapest predictor which can cover the most branches, it is sensible to use it to predict most of the branches.
 In such a multi-predictor scheme, the 2-bit counter is combined with a (more expensive) tournament predictor, which is reserved for branches which are mispredicted by the 2-bit counter.
 The tournament predictor in turn is composed of a pshare and gshare, which have complementary prediction capabilities (i.e., covering the remaining `5%` of mispredictions) but are otherwise not advantageous relative to one another.

 ## 44-45.
 Return Address Stack (RAS)